andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

  ![Data center](1.5.png "Data centers can operate sustainably by using renewable energy, reusing waste heat and ensuring hardware and materials are recycled.
 Circular solutions reduce resource consumption and contribute to a more sustainable future.")

-Life on earth is built on circular processes , as Figure 1.5 shows.
+Life on earth is built on circular processes, as Figure 1.5 shows.
 Our ancestors for millennia followed the rhythm of nature: sowing, fertilizing, harvesting and starting over year after year.
 Not all production was circular, but there were few people on earth and the earth's resources such as water, forest, oil and iron seem to have been inexhaustible.
 It was always possible to get new supplies.
 Today, these supplies have come under severe pressure.
 We have become more human, and we are taking more of the earth's resources - and on a global scale, this is growing at a pace that is reaching planetary boundaries.

-We have good reason to fear that we will run out of more and more resources if we don't get better at developing new technologies and business models based on circular processes , where the energy of raw materials is recycled.
+We have good reason to fear that we will run out of more and more resources if we don't get better at developing new technologies and business models based on circular processes, where the energy of raw materials is recycled.
 In digital practice, this can be something as simple as using renewable energy or taking responsibility for ensuring that all electronic waste is sent to companies that can effectively recycle it.
 In theory, the vast majority of e-scrap (e-waste) can be recycled.

 We can be inspired by nature when designing digital products.
-An effective way to create sustainable processes is through cycles , where energy and materials can circulate over and over again without anything being deposited or disappearing from the system.
+An effective way to create sustainable processes is through cycles, where energy and materials can circulate over and over again without anything being deposited or disappearing from the system.
 You could say that sustainable processes are circular processes that can be repeated many times without accumulating large amounts of waste or waste energy.
 Working with sustainability is about developing the best possible circular processes.

 ### Greenhouse gases and climate change
 Fossil fuels (coal, oil, gas) cannot be considered sustainable energy sources because they are not part of a circular cycle and because they pollute the atmosphere with greenhouse gases.
 Even before the turn of the millennium, scientists began warning of global warming due to greenhouse gas emissions from fossil fuels.